 - cinnamon, garnish

 - Preheat oven to 350 degrees F.

-- In a small saucepan on low heat, warm butte and maple syrup until blended.
+- In a small saucepan on low heat, warm butter and maple syrup until blended.
+Set aside.

 - Cut the ends off of the squash.
 Cut in half lengthwise.
 Scoop out seeds and set them aside for roasting later (optionals).
 Cut into chunks.